When you are cutting, knowing how to burn more calories will help you reach your goals much faster.

 Let me explain.

 Capsaicin is an active ingredient found in all kinds of red peppers – the hotter the variety the more potent it is.
 This magic compound increases energy expenditure and ramps up metabolism – helping you burn more calories.

 And this is down to:

-Eating spicy foods are known to encourage the “thermic effect” which is all linked to thermogenesis and calorie burning.
+Eating spicy foods is known to encourage the “thermic effect” which is all linked to thermogenesis and calorie burning.
 24

-Research shows that you could burn an extra 130 calories per day just by adding some spice into your meals.
+Research shows that you could burn an extra 130 calories per day just by adding some spice to your meals.
 25